lefth/jiffy/README.md

         --anime-slow-well-lit        Use this setting for slow well lit anime, like slice of life:
         --av1                        Use libaom-av1 for encoding.
 This is the default, except for animation
+        --copy-audio                 Keep the audio stream unchanged.
+This is useful if audio bitrate can't be determined
         --crf <CRF>                  Set the quality level (for either encoded).
 The default is 24 for AV1 and 22 for H265, but if unspecified, a better CRF may be used for small videos, or a lower quality CRF may be used